“I want to silence my inner critic because it makes me feel like sh*t”

 Then find better ways to think instead, without being FALSELY positive.

 It’s a PROCESS.
 It takes time.
 And a teeny bit of effort.

 When I wrote about this for a major UK newspaper, The Guardian, the story was shared nearly 18,000 times.
 I was surprised, and incredibly pleased.

 But then I started to think about it…

 Newspaper articles are easy to consume without doing any work.
 In my heart, I knew that the people who read it would never get the full benefit.

-So I took that newspaper story and built it up into a proper course.
+So I took that newspaper story and built it up into something more dynamic.